openstack/keystoneauth/doc/source/using-sessions.rst

 arguments for an ``endpoint_filter`` the concept of an authentication plugin is purposefully generic and a specific mechanism may not know how to interpret certain arguments and ignore them.
-For example the :py:class:`keystoneauth.auth.token_endpoint.Token` plugin (which is used when you want to always use a specific endpoint and token combination) will always return the same endpoint regardless of the parameters to ``endpoint_filter`` or a custom OpenStack authentication mechanism may not have the concept of
+For example the :py:class:`keystoneauth1.auth.token_endpoint.Token` plugin (which is used when you want to always use a specific endpoint and token combination) will always return the same endpoint regardless of the parameters to ``endpoint_filter`` or a custom OpenStack authentication mechanism may not have the concept of